 About Kilcrohane Pier

-Today Kilcrohane is a lively and vibrant seaside village whose population swells in the busy summer months.
+Today, Kilcrohane is a lively and vibrant seaside village whose population swells in the busy summer months.
 The last coastal village on the Sheep's Head Peninsula, after Durrus and Ahakista, it is also the largest.
 After this Sheep's Head becomes more baron and jagged as it narrows out to its lighthouse at the tip.
 This makes it an ideal base to access the famous Sheep's Head Way hill walking route.
-But for those who want to take on a short but interesting walk it is possible to walk to the top of the 344 metres high Seefin Sheep's Head's highest mountain from here.
+It is an ideal place to drop a shore party who want to take on a short but interesting Sheep's Head Way hill walk.
+From here it is possible to ascend to the top of the 344 metres high Seefin, from Irish Suí Finn, Fionn’s Sitting Place', which is Sheep's Head's highest mountain.
 Kilcrohane's central road loops around Caher Mountain reaching its highest point just 2km north of the village at a spectacular pass between the two mountains.
 From the pass, it is possible to walk to the top of Seefin where the views are simply spectacular.

 During the season Kilcrohane has a carnival held on the third week of July that draws large crowds in good weather.
 The pier is a popular swimming place and there are numerous private coves dotted along the coast.
 The water is clear and a beautiful place for swimming and Dunmanus Bay’s abundance of pollock and mackerel attract anglers to the area.

-From a boating point of view, this is very much a settled weather anchorage.
-Kilcrohane has just enough facilities to make it a viable Sheep's Head replenishment point, and it makes for a good landing site to set down a shore party to explore the outer end of the Sheep’s Head Way.
+From a boating point of view, this is very much for those fortunate to have settled weather.
+The village of Kilcrohane has just enough facilities to make it a viable Sheep's Head replenishment point, and it makes for a good landing site to set down a shore party to explore the outer end of the Sheep’s Head Way.
 Other than this it offers a good lunch stop location or in settled conditions, a night’s stop would be possible.

 Other options in this area